michaelschaub/MarkovZoomingMap/README.md

 the Map equation", M.T.Schaub, R. Lambiotte, M. Barahona, Physical Review E, to appear; see also arXiv:1109.6642

-The code is based on the implementation of the original Map equation method which can be found under http://www.tp.umu.se/~rosvall/code.html The original Map equation method is described in the following publication:
+The code is based on the implementation of the original map equation method which can be found under http://www.tp.umu.se/~rosvall/code.html See also http://www.mapequation.org for a dynamic visualisation of the map equation.
+The original Map equation method is described in the following
+publication:

 "Maps of information flow reveal community structure in complex networks" Martin Rosvall and Carl T. Bergstrom, PNAS 105, 1118 (2008);